Facu00H/Facu00H/README.md

 - 🔭 I’m currently working on [User-Verificator](https://github.com/Facu00H/user-verificator)

-- 🌱 I’m currently focusing in backend with express
+- 🌱 I’m currently focus in backend with express

 - ❓ Ask me about anything related to MERN stack and related technologies